ahrefs/ocannl/lib/shape_inference.md

 ## Solving the constraints

 The constraints are solved by: unification of the equation constraints, unification-like simplification of the inequality constraints, propagation of the complex constraints.
 Simplification of an inequality, and constraint propagation, can generate more constraints, so we need to be careful to keep it terminating.
-The solution proceeds in three stages.
+The solution proceeds in stages.

 * Stage 1 is online as tensors are composed, and conservatively performs unification and constraint propagation.
 Stages 2, 3, 4 are only performed once necessary: when projections or dimensions are requested.
 * Stage 2, when solving the constraints, substitutes dim variables in terminal shapes that do not have a LUB or other constraints, by dimension-1.
-It substitutes row variables that do not have a LUB by no-further-axes, or by one axis if that's required to satisfy the variable's constraint.
+(This is generalized at stage 6 to all variables.)
+It substitutes row variables in terminal shapes that do not have a LUB by no-further-axes, or by one axis if that's required to satisfy the variable's constraint.
+(This is generalized at stage 5 to all variables.)
 * Stage 3, when solving the constraints, sets yet-unknown dimension and row variables in terminal shapes to their least upper bounds (if any).
-* Stage 4 applies defeasible heuristics.
-  * Stage 4A sets yet-unknown dimensions to their lower bounds from direct accesses.
+* Stage 4 sets yet-unknown dimensions with >1 lower bounds from direct accesses, to their LUBs if they have any, otherwise to the lower bound.
-  * Stage 4B sets yet-unknown row variables with a `Total_elems` constraint (without any remaining `divided_by` variables), to one axis of the required dimension.
+* Stage 5 addresses `Total_elems` constraints with yet-unknown row variables.
+If the constraint can be satisfied by assuming the row variable is no-further-axes, it sets the row variable to `Broadcastable`, otherwise it sets it to one axis of the required dimension.
-  * Stage 4C sets all remaining variables to dimension-1 resp. no-further-axes values.
+* Stage 6 sets all remaining variables to dimension-1 resp. no-further-axes values.

 Let's explain the shape inference functions.